triankl3/triankl3.github.io/content/projects/the-foundation-of-an-fps-game-in-roblox/index.md

 - Pressing **R** will reload your weapon

 *This creates an ergonomic layout that's based on what you will use the most.
 It also simplifies the complex nature of having multiple tools, making it such that each tool only uses one key.*

-{{% /section-column %}}

-{{< section-two-column title="Recoil" background_color="white" >}}
-{{% section-two-column-left %}}

-One of the most important parts of how an FPS feels is the recoil.
-While I did not want the recoil to be over the top, I also didn't want it to be non-existent.

-It is calculated using multiple properties that are applied to each tool.
-There is a pre-determined recoil pattern that is repeated each consecutive shot unless the reset delay time has passed.
-Recoil recovery is also applied after a certain amount of time and the recovery amount can vary between tools.
-To make each shot less predictable a random amount of recoil is applied to each shot.
-Finally, to make the recoil feel more natural, a spring is applied to the camera.

-For extra balancing purposes, to prevent certain weapons from being accurate at range, a randomized amount of spread can be applied to each shot.

-{{% /section-two-column-left %}}
-{{% section-two-column-right %}}

-{{< video src="recoil2.mp4" >}}

-{{% /section-two-column-right %}}
-{{< /section-two-column >}}

-{{% section-column title="" side="center" %}}

 # Help the server